AOBTenn/Active-Directory-Deployment-and-Configuration/README.md

 11. Create New Organizational Unit(folder)
     Active directory Users and computers -> Rt click domain name -> New Organizational unit (Org.
 Unit) -> Enter (Org.
 Unit) name "_ClientS" (spelled excatly) -> Ok -> Drag Client-1 from Computer (Org.
 Unit) to "_ClientS"

-Congratulations on Successfully Configuring and deploying Active directory.
+Congratulations on Successfully Configuring and deployed Active directory.
 Now you are ready for the last project were you can gain experience with powershell creating users, using group policy, and managing the user accpounts.